Romania national football team: 1972 to 1978

-On 26 September 1973, under new coach Valentin Stanescu, Romania suffered a significant defeat to East Germany in Leipzig.
+On 26 September 1972, under new coach Valentin Stanescu, Romania suffered a significant defeat to East Germany in Leipzig.
 The East Germans won 2–0 to effectively seal their first ever qualification for the World Cup, which would be held over the border in West Germany.
 With East Germany scoring a predictable 4–1 win in Albania, Romania were out, despite a huge 9–0 win over Finland in Bucharest.

 Romania continued to suffer poor form in the UEFA European Championship.
 In their qualifying group for the 1976 European Football Championship, they were out-qualified by Spain despite an impressive 1–1 draw in the away match.
 Romania failed to win matches, drawing twice with Scotland and Spain and dropping points in Denmark with a dismal goalless draw.

 Romania were again beaten by Spain for a place in the 1978 World Cup in Argentina.
-Despite a 1–0 win in Bucharest, Romania lost a bizarre match at home to Yugoslavia 6–4 having led 3–2 at half time.
-Spain won 1–0 in Belgrade to seal passage to South America.
+After a 1–0 win in Bucharest, Romania lost a match at home to Yugoslavia 6–4 having led 3–2 at half time.
+Spain won 1–0 in Belgrade to seal passage to Argentina.

 1984 European Championship

 Romania's sole successful qualifying campaign between 1970 and 1990 was for the European Championships in 1984 in France.
-At the finals, Romania were drawn with regular rivals Spain, holders West Germany and dark horses Portugal.
+At the finals, Romania were drawn with Spain, holders West Germany and Portugal.
 Under head coach Mircea Lucescu, an encouraging opening game in Saint-Étienne saw them draw with the Spanish.
 Francisco José Carrasco opened the scoring from the penalty spot but Romania equalized before half-time with a goal from Laszlo Bölöni.

 Against the Germans in Lens, Marcel Coraș scored an equalizer in the first minute of the second half in response to Rudi Völler's opener, but Völler would score a winning goal.
 Their last match in Nantes was a must-win match, but Nené's late winner meant Portugal progressed with Spain, who netted a dramatic late winner against West Germany at the Parc des Princes in Paris.

 Romania stuttered throughout the rest of the decade, but a stronger squad at the end of the decade saw them qualify for their fifth World Cup in 1990.
 A win over Denmark in their last match took Emerich Jenei's side to the finals for the first time in 20 years.